rationaldom/rationaldom.github.io/private/notes_single_column_tie.md

 * [Esinem](https://www.youtube.com/watch?v=XB4pOHGO3wI)
 * [Osaka Dan](https://vimeo.com/333974403)

-### Fernando's rules:
+### The SCT: Fernando's rules

-The study results in the following 'rules' to use for tying basic single column ties in any situation.
-To be concrete let's assume we are tying around a horizontal column.
+Our study results in the following 'rules' for tying basic single column ties in any situation.
+Just to be concrete, let's assume we are tying around a horizontal column.

 1. Decide which direction the working end will go when the knot is tied.
 In the finished knot do you want the working ends to exit the knot coming at you from the bottom or the top of the column?
 It doesn't always matter, but sometimes it does, e.g. for Futomomos (leg ties).